 Translating care and assurance is an especially critical necessity in the healthcare sector.
 How did you achieve this when you designed the brand for Lifecare Health?

-Leaf Design.
-Lifecare Health is a subscription-based pharmacy that provides effortless and cost-effective management of a patients’ healthcare needs.
-Our approach was to elevate the perception of Lifecare Health from just a pharmacy to be a partner in one’s wellness journey.
+Lifecare Health is a subscription-based pharmacy that provides an effortless and cost-effective management of a patients’ healthcare needs.
+Our approach was to elevate the perception of Lifecare Health from just a pharmacy to being a partner in one’s wellness journey.
 We redefined the word ‘care’ from a noun to a verb.
 The highlighted letter ‘C’ in ‘care’ is a symbol of continuous action.

 How has your studio been handling the pandemic?